-'''

 kinetics.sh temp calc (allstates)

-'''

-CAVEAT: all the above steps can be done using a single script, called llcalcs.sh.

-To run the Ilcalcs.sh script on a workstation with the GNU Parallel tool, type nohup llcalcs.sh molecule.dat ntasks niter runningtasks >llcalcs.log 2>&1 & where ntasks is the number of tasks for tsscds_parallel.sh, niter is the number of tsscds iterations, and runningtasks is the number of simultaneous tasks (useful if the workstation is shared by several users).
+All the above steps can be done using a single script, called llcalcs.sh.
+Specifically, to run this script on a workstation without the Slurm Workload Manager, type where ntasks is the number of tasks for tsscds_parallel.sh, niter is the number of tsscds iterations, and runningtasks is the number of simultaneous tasks (useful if the workstation is shared by several users).
 The script can be run without the arguments (i.e., molecule.dat, ntasks, niter and runningtasks), and two pop-up windows will help you enter the arguments.